 Blackboard (Bb) is a learning management system designed to provide an interactive platform where parents (and students) can access information regarding their child's classes.
 Parents/Guardian(s) will receive an email from the district prior to the first day of school with their parent specific username/password for Blackboard access.
 Blackboard will provide parents and students with access to homework and class materials/resources.
-The Tyler Student Information System continues to be the online platfoom to view grades and attendance information.
+The PowerSchool Student Information System is the online platform to view grades and attendance information.